keita-sa/keita-sa/README.md

 🌱 I have undergone approximately 1,500 hours of learning in my spare time from 2020, mainly focusing on Python, attaining a skill level on par with a junior developer.

-Also I am currently pursuing an MSCS degree at an American university.
+Also I am currently pursuing an MSCS degree at an American college.
 </br>
 </br>
 Skillset: Python, Django, Go